arturopie/bookshelf/INSTRUCTIONS.md

 ## 📝 Your Notes

 Elaborate on your learnings here in `INSTRUCTIONS.md`
+* Biggest realization: now I understand why Apollo caches by default.
+  * It wants us to use the same query everywhere instead of prop drilling
+  * It improves re-usability and maintainability of components
+  * Let's think about how we could implement the POLI list page
-* Prop drilling data vs caching.
+  * Drawback: Prop drilling data/reusability vs caching.
 What's worst?
     * Issues with caching: Forgetting to invalidate cache?
 Not using the same key?
 These are issues very easy to miss.
-* Now I understand why Apollo caches by default.
-  * It wants us to use the same query everywhere instead of prop drilling
-  * Let's think about how we could implement the POLI list page
+Example: Clear cache on user logout or a mutation
+    * How to test for proper use of cache?
+Specially for performance issues?
+    * A countermeasure is to use custom hooks for all usages of useQuery?
 * React Query has similar API/features to Apollo.
 * Why React.useMemo with debounceFn (in book.exercise.js)
 * React Query seems to be the library we can use to migrate off redux
 * This is the reason why Apollo cashes by default?
 * It seems 'onSettled' runs before next render, right?
 * How to deal with pagination?

+### Notes for After break 1
+* Is apollo dev tools as good?
+Maybe we should use it
+* Why the discrepancy between what useBook and useBookSearch return?
+  * Why not returning isSuccess, isLoading, etc?
+* Do we have duplication in ECO when using useQuery?
+Do you only extract when there is duplication?
+  * A benefit of extracting is making sure the keys match, but Apollo automagically takes care of it

 ## Background